sunnyyy/SoftwareDevVocab/AWS/VPC.md

 # VPC = Virtual Private Cloud

 ## Quick facts
-- virtual data center in the cloud
-- lets you provision a logically-isolated section of AWS cloud where you can launch AWS resources in a virtual network
+- provision a logically-isolated section of AWS cloud where you can launch AWS resources in a virtual network
+- consists of ...
+  - internet gateways (or virtual private gateways)
+  - route tables
+  - network ACL's
+  - subnets
+  - security groups

+## Details
 - you have complete control over your virtual networking environtment, including:
   - selection of your own IP address range
   - creation of subnets
   - configuration of route tables, network gateways, etc.
-- ex: you can create a public-facing subnet for your webservers with access to the internet, and place your backend systems (databases, application servers, etc.) in a private-facing subnet with NO internet
-- you can leverage multiple layers of security (e.g. security groups, network ACLs) to control access to EC2 instances in each subnet
+- you can leverage multiple layers of security to control access to EC2 instances in each subnet
+  - security groups = stateful
+  - network ACLs = stateless
+- example use case:
+  - you create a public-facing subnet for your webservers with access to the internet
+  - you place your backend systems (databases, application servers, etc.) in a private-facing subnet with NO internet
 - you can create a hardware VPN connection between your corp data center and your VPC --> leverage AWS cloud as an extension of your corp data center
+- what can you do with VPC's?
+  - launch instances into your chosen subnet
+  - assign custom IP address ranges in each subnet
+  - configure route tables between subnets
+  - create internet gateway & attach it to your VPC
+  - better security control over AWS resources
+  - instance security groups
+  - use a network ACL for each subnet
+- default VPC vs. custom VPC
+  - default = user-friendly, can immediately deploy instances
+  - all subnets in default VPC have rout out to internet
+  - each EC2 instance has both a public and a private IP
 - __bastion host__ = machine in a public subnet that you use to connect to a private subnet
+- __route table__ = specifies how packets are forwarded between subnets within your VPC, the internet, and your VPN connection

+## Subnets ???
 - internet assigned #s authority (???)
 - 3 reserved IP's for private IP ranges
   - 10.0.0.0 <--> 10.255.255.255 -- (10/8 prefix)